hashgraph/hedera-forking/README.md

 A Foundry project, to compile and test the `HtsSystemContract.sol` contract.
 And an `npm` package that implements both `eth_getCode` and `eth_getStorageAt` JSON-RPC methods when HTS emulation is involved together with the Hardhat plugin that uses these methods.

-To compile the `HtsSystemContract` and test contracts run
+To compile the `HtsSystemContract`, its dependencies and the test contracts run

 ```console
 forge build